Michaelbecze/blog/_posts/2026-04-18-External-Connection-with-L2.md

  no autostate
 ```

-`no autostate` ensures the SVI stays up even if no physical ports are active in VLAN 900, important because the only port in this VLAN is the trunk to the firewall, and you don't want a brief link flap to pull down the eBGP session.
+`no autostate` ensures the SVI stays up even if no physical ports are active in VLAN 900.

 #### The eBGP Session

-The firewall (`10.90.0.2`) is in AS 65002.
-The eBGP session is configured under the VRF `core` address family so routes learned from the firewall are installed directly into VRF `core` and immediately redistributable as EVPN Type-5 to the rest of the fabric.
+ The eBGP session on the BGW is configured under the VRF `core` address family so routes learned from the firewall are installed directly into VRF `core` and immediately redistributable as EVPN Type-5 to the rest of the fabric.
+The Firewall BGP seesion is very simple, we have a single neighbor and our advertising a default route down into the vxlan fabric.
+One thing worth noting here.
+The `advertise l2vpn evpn` line is what causes routes learned from the firewall to be re-advertised into the EVPN control plane as Type-5 prefixes — without it, those routes would be locally installed on bgw but invisible to the rest of the fabric.

+**BGW**
 ```
 router bgp 65001
  !